Brian-Mp16/Animal-Crossing-Bingo-Generator/README.md

 Download Cuyler's Deluxe Mod on the Animal Crossing Modding Discord #deluxe-download-changelog: https://discord.gg/dRWBVdjYGK

-Download Link to Animal Crossing Bingo Card Generator
+Download Link to Animal Crossing Bingo Card Generator: https://mega.nz/file/zP4n0QSL#8VOaRS77AtCYm8cRxRNadDZG-Gg67YO6_ThDy8AAMmY

-https://mega.nz/file/zP4n0QSL#8VOaRS77AtCYm8cRxRNadDZG-Gg67YO6_ThDy8AAMmY

 The generated bingo card can be used standalone OR with Bingosync.com.
 By providing a valid directory path on the Animal Crossing Bingo program (Replace [USER] with your computer's name), an ACBingoCard.JSON file will be generated in that directory.
 Then follow these steps to play this bingo card online with friends: